-- A. Meets minimum requirements from CA: - Performance at a competent level, as assessed at the annual performance review - · All appropriate training is completed and ongoing - Additional training undertaken if required for the NA/CRT role - · All SOP training completed and signed off; up to date and undertaken in timely manner - Current ICH-GCP and CPR certification - A minimum of 1040 hours worked at NA/CRT Level 2 - Continues to work regular hours average of 20 hours per week over a three-month period - B. Meets NZCR Nursing Assistant/Clinical Research Technician 3.0 Standards: - Able to assist meaningfully in the training of new staff members.
-Role models expected and professional behaviours, work ethic and quality approach, to entry level staff. - Able to work with limited research nurse supervision as required. - Works proactively and competently in all aspects of the role.
+- Performance at a competent level, as assessed at the annual performance review with CNM - All appropriate training is completed and ongoing - Additional training undertaken if required for the EN/CRT role - All SOP training completed and signed off; up to date and undertaken in timely manner - Current ICH-GCP (via NZCR assessment) and CPR certification - A minimum of 1040 hours worked at EN 10/CRT Experienced - QC support - Continues to work regular hours average of 20 hours per week over a three-month period.

+Meets NZCR Clinical Research Technician Senior Standards:

-- Proven minimal error rate in data entry in source documents. - Demonstrates sound clinical judgement and appropriate escalation to research nurse. - Demonstrates reliable and punctual attendance on booked shifts. - · Advanced problem solving and critical thinking ability.
+- Standard 1 Able to assist meaningfully in the training of new staff members.
+Role models expected and professional behaviors, work ethic and quality approach, to entry level staff - Standard 2 Able to work with limited research nurse supervision as required. - Standard 3 Works proactively and competently in all aspects of the role. - Standard 4 Proven minimal error rate in data entry in source documents. - Standard 5 Demonstrates sound clinical judgement and appropriate escalation to research nurse. - Standard 6 Demonstrates reliable and punctual attendance on booked shifts. - Standard 7 Advanced problem solving and critical thinking ability.

 NZCR commits to ensuring training and development is provided to assist the employee in meeting the expected criteria, with regular feedback provided.
-Employees who meet the criteria shall have their new step effective from attaining 780 hours (or earlier as approved by the Clinical Nurse Manager)
+Employees who meet the criteria shall have their new step effective from time of performance review (or earlier as approved by the Clinical Nurse Manager).

-- 8.4.
-NZCR Annual performance review - 8.4.1.
-The employer shall conduct performance reviews.
+8.4.
+NZCR Annual performance review

+8.4.1.
+The employer shall conduct performance reviews annually.
 The performance review shall include but will not necessarily be limited to reviewing achievement of the position's key performance indicators, communication, and co-operation with managers, colleagues and clients.
 The performance reviews will take place annually or as required by the employer.
-Any such reviews are made at the employer's discretion.
+Any additional reviews are made at the employer's discretion.
 A performance review will not necessarily result in a review of levels of remuneration.
-If the employ is unhappy with the outcome of the performance review, they may request a review by the managing director.
+If the employee is unhappy with the outcome of the performance review, they may request a review by the Chief Operating Officer.